JDBDT/jdbdt/src/site/markdown/Logs.md

 # Logging

 `Log` objects may be used to log JDBDT objects, like [data sets](DataSets.html) or [deltas](DBAssertions.html#Deltas) in an XML format.

-A log instance is used internally by a [database handler](DB.html#Logging) instance for tracing operations, but may also created explicitly for other purposes (e.g., debugging or report generation)s.
+A log instance is used internally by a [database handler](DB.html#Logging) instance for tracing operations, and in that case you do not need to interface with the log instance.
+For other purposes, e.g. complementary debugging, logs may be created and managed explicitly.

 ## Creation and use

 The creation of a `Log` object takes a `java.io.PrintStream` or `java.io.File` object as argument.
-The `write` method may be used to log a particular JDBDT object.
+A `write` method variant may be used to log a particular JDBDT object.

 	import org.jdbdt.Log;
 	import org.jdbdt.DataSet;